 3. Drink loose leaf tea and avoid coffee pods

-4. Use compostable dish washing brushes, and reusable kitchen cloths
+4. Use plastic-free compostable dish washing brushes, and reusable kitchen cloths

 5. Dry your fruit and veg with a clean tea towel

-Instead of using paper towels or wasting water, dry freshly washed fruit and veg with a clean tea towel.
-It’s still hygienic, and the towel can be reused.
+Instead of wasting single use paper towels, dry freshly washed fruit and veg with a clean tea towel – it’s hygienic and cost effective.
 It was embarrassing how long it took me to figure this out!

 6. Use environmentally friendly dishwashing liquid and multipurpose cleaners